Sonoran Desert: Flora

-The California fan palm (Washingtonia filifera) is the only palm species native to the United States.
+The California fan palm (Washingtonia filifera) is the only palm species native to the western United States.
 Within the Sonoran Desert it is most characteristic of the Colorado Desert of southeastern California, where it forms groves around spring-fed oases such as those in Anza-Borrego Desert State Park and Joshua Tree National Park.
 Outside California, natural populations also occur in Arizona, including at Castle Creek in the Bradshaw Mountains, the Hassayampa River Preserve, and Kofa National Wildlife Refuge.

 Fauna

-The Sonoran Desert is home to a wide variety of fauna that have adapted and thrive in the hot, arid desert environment, such as the Gila monster, bobcat, mule deer, antelope, jackrabbit, burrowing owl, greater roadrunner, western diamondback rattlesnake, and elf owl.
+The Sonoran Desert is home to a wide variety of fauna that have adapted and thrive in the hot, arid desert environment, such as the Gila monster, bobcat, mule deer, pronghorn antelope, jackrabbit, burrowing owl, greater roadrunner, western diamondback rattlesnake, and elf owl.
 There are 350 bird species, 20 amphibian species, over 100 reptile species, 30 native fish species, and over 1000 native bee species found in the Sonoran.
 The Sonoran Desert area southeast of Tucson and near the Mexican border is vital habitat for the only population of jaguars living within the United States.
 The Colorado River Delta was once an ecological hotspot within the Sonoran desert due to the Colorado river in this otherwise dry area, but the delta has been greatly reduced in extent due to damming and use of the river upstream.
 Species that have higher heat tolerance are able to thrive in the conditions of the Sonoran Desert.
 One such insect species that has evolved a means to thrive in this environment is Drosophila mettleri, a Sonoran Desert fly.
 This fly contains a specialized P450 detoxification system that enables it to nest in the cool region of exudate moistened soil.
 Thus, the fly is one of few that can tolerate the high desert temperatures and successfully reproduce.